 individual homes, I would feel comfortable recommending a true IECC quality

-modular home to my family and friends.
+modular home or panelized home to my family and friends.
 If the basement was

 completely finished and set-up completed properly, the only obvious clue

 of modular construction is the split attic trusses.

 My mother once told me, home is where you lay your head down at night and

 sleep.
 In the end, we buy or rent what we can afford to rest and sleep.